 Mexico City (Polanco, Santa Fe, San Angel, Coyoacan, La Condesa, Chapultepec Park, Bascilica de Guadalupe, Historic Center, Zócalo, Xochimilco, Templo Mayor, Bellas Artes)

 Riviera Nayarit, Nuevo Vallarta, Punta de Mita, Sayulita, Bucerias

 Oaxaca City, Sierra Norte, Monte Alban, Mitla, Teotitlán del Valle, San Bartolo de Coyotepec, San Martin Tilcajete, Cuilápam de Guerrero, Tlacolula, Huatulco, Puerto Escondido

 Puebla City, San Andres Cholula, San Pedro Cholula

 Queretaro City, Bernal

 Quintana Roo: No advisory is in effect.

 Cancun, Riviera Maya, Tulum, Playa del Carmen, Mayakoba, Akumal, Isla Mujeres, Puerto Aventuras, Cozumel, Sian Ka’an Biosphere Reserve, Xpu-Ha

 Merida, Chichen Itza, Isla Holbox, Ek Balam, Valladolid, Izmal, Uxmal

-#There are advisories in effect for the state but the listed cities are okay for travel.
+#There are advisories in effect for the state in general but does not specifically mention the listed cities below.